tomazzlender/snapshot_inspector/README.md

 end
 ```

-When tests are run, by default the snapshot taking isn't enabled to avoid a slight overhead that is added to the speed of execute of tests.
+When tests are run, the snapshots aren't taken by default to avoid the overhead of taking snapshots.
-To enable them, run tests with a flag `--take-snapshots` (default rails tests only) or set an environment variable `TAKE_SNAPSHOTS=1` to enable taking snapshots.
+To enable them, run tests with a flag `--take-snapshots`.
+The flag work with the default testing framework only.

 ```bash
 bin/rails test --take-snapshots
 TAKE_SNAPSHOTS=1 bin/rails test
 ```

-If you are using RSpec, use the environment variable.
+If you are using RSpec, use the environment variable `TAKE_SNAPSHOTS`.
+The variable also works with the default testing framework.

 ```bash
 TAKE_SNAPSHOTS=1 bin/rspec
 ```

 Start your local server and visit http://localhost:300/rails/snapshots.

+### Live Reload

 If you wish for the snapshots in a browser to live reload, use a library like [hotwire-livereload](https://github.com/kirillplatonov/hotwire-livereload).
 Besides the general installation instructions, add the following lines into `development.rb`.